top of page

 A non-diet dietitian helps you care for your health without diets, restriction, or pursuing weight loss.
 The focus is on rebuilding body trust, finding ease with food, and creating sustainable habits that support your physical and emotional wellbeing.
 It’s all about adding nourishment, flexibility, and compassion

-- not more rules or restrictive meal plans.
+- not rigid rules or restrictive meal plans.

 Being weight-inclusive means I don’t make assumptions about your health, habits, or worth based on your body size.
 Instead of focusing on weight loss, we look at behaviours that genuinely support your wellbeing - physically, mentally, and emotionally.